 Psalm 24 reminds us that God owns everything; our life, our skills, our talents, our financial and other resources.
 We hold these "assets" in trust to be invested for His purposes.
+We are stewards and it is required that we be found faithful.

 The Parable of the Talents reminds us that God doesn't want us to return what He has given us.
-He wants more, a return, a profit, not measured in our tithe of what is already His or limited to only a value in monetary terms, but the potential of an ever greater value with the multiplication of our lives in the changed and transformed lives of others.
+He wants more, a return or a profit, not measured in a tithe of what is already His or limited only to a value in monetary terms, but instead the potential of an ever greater return with the multiplication of our lives in the changed lives of others - a return that has an eternal value.
+It is what I often refer to as God's economy of surplus.

-But the road is often bumpy and at times there may seem to be more downside than upside with little or no measureable results - God's measurement, however, is with eternity in view.
+As you invest your life in people, the road may be bumpy and at times there may seem to be more downside than upside with little or no measureable results from the investment - God's measurement, however, is with eternity in view.
 It was C. S. Lewis who said, "There are no ordinary people, you've never talked to a mere mortal, nations, cultures, arts, civilizations, they are mortal and their life is to ours as the life of a gnat.
 But it is immortals we joke with, work with, marry, snub and exploit."

-Every person we work with has been created in the image and likeness of God with their own fingerprint of potential - They are all part of the world God so loved.
-As a Christian we are to be Salt and Light Ambassadors for Christ in all walks of life.
-The investment is there for us to make as we integrate the claims of our faith with the demands of our work.
-We have the privilege of participating in God's economy of surplus, a surplus that generates returns for eternity.
+Every person we work with has been created in the image and likeness of God with their own fingerprint of potential - The investment is there for us to make as we integrate the claims of our faith with the demands of our work and understand there is a virtue in living a profitable life for our Lord and Savior.

-Rev. 2/11/09
+Rev. 5/07/09